Candra0x6/Roca/contracts/docs/POOL_DATA_STRUCTURES.md

 ## Overview

-This document describes the implementation of Pool data structures for the Arisan+ decentralized social saving platform, completed as part of task SC-003.
+This document describes the implementation of Pool data structures for the Roca decentralized social saving platform, completed as part of task SC-003.

 ## Data Structures